 Better manage your accounts receivables

-It can be easy for small business owners to get so caught up with setting up their business that they forget to invest the same energy into their accounts receivable practices.
+It can be easy for small business owners to get so caught up with setting up their business that they forget to invest the same energy into their accounts receivable process and practices.
+It pays (literally) to have a business receivables plan in place to save you time and stress, increase the likelihood of getting paid on time and reduce bad debt.
+Read on for CreditorWatch’s four simple steps to managing your company receivables.

 What does accounts receivable mean?

-The accounts receivable process is often an afterthought, but never underestimate the importance of implementing a clear accounting system.
+Accounts receivable management is often an afterthought, but never underestimate the importance of implementing a clear accounting system.
 This includes sending out invoices with each delivery, and following up on late payments with reminders.
 CreditorWatch automates many of these debt collection tools for you so it’s faster and easier to create a professional rapport with customers.

 Have a plan in place should your debtor fail to pay you on time.
 Establish how long you can wait before making contact.
 For example, you might follow up after seven days with a statement.
 After 14 days, follow up with a phone call.
 If a customer is used to hearing from you on a regular basis, they’ll be more likely to pay up.